zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

 ## Is it the compiler?

-Chromium does not always build and pass tests in all configurations that everyone cares about.
+Monyhar does not always build and pass tests in all configurations that everyone cares about.
 Some configurations simply take too long to build (ThinLTO) or be tested (dbg) on the CQ before committing.
 And, some tests are flaky.
 So, our console is often filled with red boxes, and the boxes don't